-Although black and white cookies do no contain chocolate chips or other similar high calorie ingredients, they do have a layer of frosting, which makes them high in calories.
+Although black and white cookies do not contain chocolate chips or other similar high calorie ingredients common to some desserts, they do have a layer of frosting, which makes them high in calories.

 Video of the Day

-The online nutrition information resource MyFitnessPal explains that one 2 oz. black and white cookie as containing anywhere from 100 to 390 calories depending on the size.
-If you base your diet on the suggested daily intake of 2,000 calories, then one cookie comprises 11.5 percent of your daily calories at the highest calorie count.
+LIVESTRONG's food database MyPlate lists one black and white cookie as containing anywhere from 100 to 390 calories depending on the size.
+If you base your diet on the suggested daily intake of 2,000 calories, then one cookie could comprise nearly 20 percent of your daily calories at the highest calorie count.

 Black and white cookies are high in fat.
-The nutrition information at MyFitnessPal notes each 2 oz. cookie contains 13 g of fat.
-Of this fat, 3 g comes from saturated fat.
+MyPlate notes that one black and white cookie could contain from 2.5 to 16 grams of fat.
+Of this fat, 0.5 to four grams comes from saturated fat.
 The USDA explains that saturated fat may increase your risk of heart disease, and suggests limiting your intake to 10 percent of your daily calories.

 Black and white cookies are low in protein.
-MyFitnessPal's nutrition information notes that a 2 oz. black and white cookie contains just 3 g of protein.
+MyPlate notes that a black and white cookie contains between one and five grams of protein.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way — by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.